MarcoCrepaldi-iit/mOISC-dRISC/README.md

 ### Example

-Assuming you have a [Cyclone 10LP Evaluation Kit](https://www.intel.com/content/www/us/en/programmable/products/boards_and_kits/dev-kits/altera/cyclone-10-lp-evaluation-kit.html), let us assume you want to run a sample program that repeatedly shows a count from 0 to 15 in a binary format on some pins of the output port.
+Assuming you have a [Cyclone 10LP Evaluation Kit](https://www.intel.com/content/www/us/en/programmable/products/boards_and_kits/dev-kits/altera/cyclone-10-lp-evaluation-kit.html), let us assume you want to run a sample program that repeatedly shows a count from 0 to 15 in a binary format on some pins of the output port to see if the toolchain is working correctly.
+This demo is included in the file `examples/iotest.c`

-Make sure you have correctly installed Quartus Prime Lite and your USB Blaster drivers supplied by Intel.
+Make sure you have correctly installed [Quartus Prime Lite](https://fpgasoftware.intel.com/?edition=lite) and your *USB Blaster* drivers supplied by Intel.
 Without functional drivers it is not possible to program the FPGA.

 First, compile the program by running:
 ```